6 Major Mainframe Migration Project challenges and how to avoid themSeptember 20, 2019

 - The use of virtual machines makes this much less of an issue that would have traditionally been the case.

-- Verify procurement procedures in the organisation, if it is not possible to provision VMs at short-notice is there a way of obtaining pre-approval.
+- Verify procurement procedures in the organization, if it is not possible to provision VMs at short-notice is there a way of obtaining pre-approval.

 - Aside from VMs, it is likely that multiple back-ups of the database and mass storage files will be generated during testing.
 Confirm the availability of sufficient storage space to accommodate these.